agiletodd/agiletodd.github.io/_posts/Scrum-framework/2017-03-30-Optimizing-Product-Backlog-Refinement.md

 ---

 [//]: # (Situation)
 I've recently been involved with several Scrum Teams that are struggling to have the right level of detail in their Product Backlog items.
-Some symptoms: difficulty Sprint Planning sessions, a massive or very small Product Backlog, or a lack of understanding during a Sprint.
-All of the teams I spoke with had refinement activities in place during a Sprint.
+Some symptoms: difficulty during Sprint Planning sessions, a massive or very small Product Backlog, or a lack of understanding during a Sprint.
+All of the teams I spoke with had refinement in place.
 It is important to note that Product Backlog refinement is not a formal event in Scrum.
 It is an important activity; however, the implementation may vary drastically by team.

 The Scrum Guide defines Product Backlog refinement as: